 The goldfields region is sprinkled with wonderful B'n'Bs.
 What is the point of difference with The Flop House collection?

-It’s true there a now huge number of b'n'bs in the region.
+It’s true there are now huge number of B'n'Bs in the region.
 When I started I think there were about 40 known in the local area and there are many hundreds currently.
 Airbnb has become a big thing.
 The quality of B'n'Bs has also improved since I started.
 I would say that we are still outside the norm in both design appeal and genuinely hospitable service but it’s a constant challenge to stay on top and remain consistent.

 Australians consider interior design more than ever and obviously, this comes into play when assessing a bed and breakfast.
 What are your current interior obsessions and what future trends do you see emerging?

 Australians are becoming more confident in celebrating personality in the design.
 Minimalism, white paint and open plan living are being replaced by interiors with more quirk and individual character.

 A wood fire, bath and sauna.